EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 </div>

 Across all sites that we currently monitor, landlords filed 1.23 million eviction cases in 2025.
 This total was slightly lower than in 2024 (1.25 million cases) and marks the second year in a row of declining eviction filings (see Figure 1).
 Overall, eviction case filings in 2025 were 3.2% below the post-pandemic average.

+{{< pullquote "Across all the locations we track, the average eviction filing rate was 7.9%, which means that landlords filed roughly one eviction case for every 13 renter households in 2025." >}}

 While the total number of eviction filings across all sites was lower, this change was not consistent across the country.
 Eviction filings were up relative to average in 13 of the 48 sites we track (Figure 2).
 In Travis County, TX (the greater Austin area), landlords filed 30% more eviction filings than normal in 2025.
 Filings were up substantially in each of our three Oregon sites, as well as in the areas of Charleston, SC, and Columbus, OH.
 On the other hand, locations from Miami to Connecticut recorded far fewer cases than normal in 2025.
 The largest drop was in Bridgeport, CT (Fairfield County), where last year, landlords filed 20% fewer cases than average.
 It’s encouraging that more than two-thirds of the sites we monitor experienced fewer evictions than usual.